-Riccarda Antiochia is Associate Professor at Sapienza University of Rome (Italy).
-She received a MSc degree in Chemistry with honors in 1992 and a MSc degree in Pharmacy with honors in 2009 both at Sapienza University of Rome.
-In 1994 received the Diploma of Imperial College at Imperial College of Science, Technology and Medicine, London and in 1996 received a Ph.D. in Chemical Sciences at Sapienza University of Rome.
-She was awarded of the national scientific qualifications as Full Professor for the scientific sectors CHIM/01, Analytical Chemistry, in 2018, and MED/46, Applied Medical Technologies, in 2019.
+Riccarda Antiochia received a MSc degree in Chemistry with honours in 1992 and a MSc degree in Pharmacy with honours in 2009, both at the Sapienza University of Rome.
+In 1994 she received the Diploma of Imperial College from Imperial College, London, and in 1996 a PhD in Chemical Sciences from Sapienza University of Rome, where she is actually Full Professor of Advanced Medical Technology and Methodology.

 Her scientific activity is focused on the fields of biotechnology, nanotechnology and analytical chemistry.
-The main area of research is the design, development and application of electrochemical biosensors for biomedical, food and environmental analysis.
-More recently, she is involved in the characterization of new nanostructured materials for electrode modification in second- and third-generation electrochemical biosensors, biofuel cells and microneedles-based biosensors development.
+Her main area of research is the design and development of electrochemical (bio)sensors for clinical applications.
+More recently, she has been involved in the characterization of new nanostructured materials for electrode modification for electro- chemical (bio)sensors, biofuel cells and microneedles-based biosensor development.

 Liviu Movileanu is now a Professor of Physics at Syracuse University, Departments of Physics and Biomedical and Chemical Engineering.
 His expertise areas include single-molecule and membrane biophysics, chemical and synthetic biology, biosensors, and functional biomaterials.
 Liviu Movileanu is also affiliated with the BioInspired Institute, Syracuse, New York.
 Currently, his research group is funded by the U.S. National Institutes of Health.